clincha-org/clincha/Documentation/Git.md

     PS C:\Users\angus306\source\personal\clinch-home> git config user.name
     Angus Clinch

-This is after I changed it:
+Then I'll change it (using the above commands) and inspect the result again:

     PS C:\Users\angus306\source\personal\clinch-home> git config user.email
     angus.clinch@gmail.com
     PS C:\Users\angus306\source\personal\clinch-home> git config user.name
     clincha

-I was also expecting to see a .git directory added to the repository, but I can't see that anywhere.
-Not sure where the Git user and email information is stored for repository based systems.
+Looks like it's worked locally.
+I was expecting to see a .git directory added to the repository, but I can't see that anywhere.
+Not sure where the Git user and email information is stored for repository based configuration.

 ## Result